skliaruk/sketchybar/README.md

 <summary><b>✈️ Aerospace Integration</b></summary>
 <br>

-This configuration assumes [Aerospace](https://github.com/nikitabobko/AeroSpace) usage.
+This configuration includes a pre-configured `.aerospace.toml` that matches the SketchyBar workspace layout.
 Features include:

-- Workspace indicators only on designated monitors
-- App icons for windows in each workspace
+- **Multi-monitor workspace assignment** - Workspaces distributed across displays
+- **Seamless integration** - SketchyBar automatically detects and displays workspace status
-- Click interactions (left-click to switch, right-click to move)
+- **Click interactions** - Left-click to switch, right-click to move windows
-- Auto-hiding empty workspaces
+- **Auto-hiding workspaces** - Empty workspaces hide automatically (except focused)

+**Setup Instructions:**

+1. Copy the included `.aerospace.toml` to `~/.aerospace.toml`
+2. Restart Aerospace: `aerospace reload-config`
+3. The SketchyBar will automatically sync with your workspace layout as long as it matches with your monitor layout.

-If not using Aerospace, modify or remove the `aerospace_workspaces.lua` item.
+If not using the included Aerospace config, you'll need to modify the `WORKSPACE_LAYOUT` in `aerospace_workspaces.lua` to match your setup.

 </details>